Blue Collar Crimes

 Blue collar crime is a general, catch-all term used to describe many different offenses.
 While the term originated from crimes committed by an individual of a lower social class (as opposed to a white-collar crime), the prosecutions, sentences and consequences are often very serious.
 Do not be misled by the term.
 Anyone, from any social standing, can be falsely accused of committing a blue-collar offense.
 Blue-collar crimes can include crimes such as arson, assault, battery, burglary, drug possession, drunk driving, domestic violence, homicide, murder, sexual assault, rape and theft crimes.
 Make no mistake…

 You’re In The Fight Of Your Life

-Once law enforcement (police) believes that you are guilty of a crime, the full force of the State’s protection team will be unleashed.
-If you are innocent, the only way to protect yourself is to fight back tenaciously and with everything you can muster.
+Once law enforcement (police) believes that you are guilty of a crime, they will bring the full force of the State’s protection team upon you.
+If you are innocent, the only way to protect yourself is to fight back with everything you can muster.

 It’s Not Going To Be A Fair Fight

 Fighting a false accusation will be the most serious fight you’ve ever been in.
 You’re fighting for your freedom, your reputation, the preservation of your family, and for the well-being of your children.
 The considerable resources of the State will be pitted against you.
 Not only that, but much of the evidence they will produce for their case will contradict what you know to be true, yet will appear very convincing and powerful to the court.

 You Need A Legal Specialist And Trial Lawyer